Teddy Afro: 2012–2017: Tikur Sew and Ethiopia

-After his breakthrough, Teddy released his fourth album, Tikur Sew on 14 April 2012.
-The album Tikur Sew is dedicated to Emperor Menelik II and the Battle of Adwa, the war of colonial resistance between the Ethiopian forces and the Italian Empire in 1896.
-The album was the most expensive and most widely sold album in Ethiopia after his fifth album Ethiopia.
-The album saw huge sales via music markets.
-According to AdikaRecords' producer Ashenafi Zeleke, the music markets required 500,000 CDs and 200,000 cassettes and the album was in process for sale.
+After his breakthrough, Teddy released his fourth album, Tikur Sew, on 14 April 2012.
+The album is dedicated to Emperor Menelik II and the Battle of Adwa, the war of colonial resistance between the Ethiopian forces and the Italian Empire in 1896.
+Tikur Sew became the most expensive and widely sold album in Ethiopia after his fifth album, Ethiopia.
+It achieved significant sales in music markets.
+AdikaRecords' producer Ashenafi Zeleke mentioned that the music markets required 500,000 CDs and 200,000 cassettes for the album, indicating its popularity.

-On 22 August 2014, Teddy released "Be 70 Dereja", with 9.1 million views on YouTube within two years.
-The music video set in 1970s-themed black-and-white scenarios in Ethiopia, including several monuments and places.
+On 22 August 2014, Teddy released "Be 70 Dereja," which garnered 9.1 million views on YouTube within two years.
+The music video featured 1970s-themed black-and-white scenarios in Ethiopia, showcasing various monuments and places.

-Teddy's fifth album, Ethiopia was officially released on 2 May 2017, reached the top of the Billboard World Albums chart in that month, at which time more than 600,000 units had been sold.
+Teddy's fifth album, Ethiopia, was officially released on 2 May 2017.
+It reached the top of the Billboard World Albums chart in that month, with more than 600,000 units sold by then.